keinar/Playwright-Full-Stack-Framework/README.md

 ### ✔️ Direct Database Validation
 Integration tests connect directly to **MongoDB** to validate inserted/deleted/updated data at the source — independent of API/UI.

+### ✔️ Visual Regression Testing
+Uses Playwright's `toHaveScreenshot` to capture and compare snapshots of specific UI components, ensuring CSS and layout integrity across changes.

+### ✔️ UI Resilience (API Mocking)
+Utilizes `page.route()` to intercept API calls and simulate server errors (e.g., 500) or empty states, validating that the UI responds gracefully.

+### ✔️ Code Quality & Maintainability
+Integrated with **ESLint** and **Prettier** to enforce consistent coding standards and prevent common errors, making the framework scalable for teams.

 ### ✔️ CI/CD Ready
 Includes a GitHub Actions workflow: `playwright.yml`.